Key Takeaways

 Tone Adjustment: Writing for Every Situation

-Tone adjustment features analyze not just what you're saying, but how you're saying it.
+Tone adjustment features in 2026 use sentiment analysis and pragmatic understanding to analyze not just what you're saying, but the social dynamics at play.
 The AI considers:

-- Who you're writing to (inferred from the app you're using)
+- Who you're writing to (inferred from the app and conversation history)

 The technology understands subtle differences too.
 "Can you help me?" versus "Could you assist me?" versus "I would appreciate your assistance" - these all ask the same question but create completely different impressions.
 The keyboard knows which version fits your current context.

 For business communications, tone consistency matters immensely.
-You don't want your emails to sound friendly one day and cold the next.
-AI keyboards help maintain a consistent professional voice across all your messages, which builds trust with colleagues and clients.
+You don't want your emails to sound warm and collaborative one day, then terse and transactional the next.
+AI keyboards in 2026 now maintain a "voice profile" that learns your preferred communication style and ensures consistency across all channels.
+This builds trust and strengthens professional relationships because your contacts know what to expect from your communications.

 Common Grammar Mistakes AI Keyboards Catch Instantly